clshu/Week13-HW11-FriendFinder/README.md

 The survey page uses forms to collect data and modal to show result.

 The demo uses bootstrap but I use html/css combination only to create similar look and feels.
 Because the demo uses bootstrap so extensively that it's hard not to copy its html/bootstrap code in order to create similar look.
+In order not to copy code from demo, I decided to use html/css only.
 I tried materialze framework but it's hard to work with modal code.

 The questions in the survey are copied from https://www.16personalities.com